mignatys/censys-ingestion/README.md

     *   Observe the **Retrying** message appearing in Yellow on the dashboard.
     *   Reset failure rate to `0.0` and sync again to clear the error.

-    *   Use data filters to search for alerts by country, user, or severity.
+    *   Use data filters to filter alerts by country, user, or severity.
     *   Adjust the **Time Window** to 6 or 24 hours
     *   Observe the **Alerts** metrics on the dashboard change.